PUTNAM COUNTY TRAILWAY LETTERBOX:

 Carmel-Route 6 parking lots; Turn right when you reach Route 6.
 Follow Route 6 west and after you merge with Stoneleigh Ave you'll find the Route 6 parking lot 1 on the right.
 Continuing along Route 6, at the junction of Routes 6 & 52, turn left onto Route 6 as it travels alongside Lake Gleneida.
 Near the end of the lake you'll find the Route 6 parking lot 2 on your left.

-To start from Baldwin Place; Take exit 19 off of I-84 to Route 312 west.
+To start from Baldwin Place [Southern End]; Take exit 65 off of I-84 to Route 312 west.
 Turn right when you reach Route 6.
 Take Route 6 west into Carmel.
 At the junction of Routes 6 & 52, turn left onto Route 6 as it travels alongside Lake Gleneida.
 Follow Route 6 southwest until you come to Route 118 in Baldwin Place.
 Turn left onto Route 118 and you'll see where the trail crosses the road and becomes the North County Trailway as it travels south.
 Parking is available at the Baldwin Place Shopping Center between Routes 6 and 118.

 The Metro-North Railroad's Harlem Line has a stop in Southeast, which is 4 1/2 miles east of Carmel and a stop in Pleasantville, which is 1.4 miles from the Route 117 parking lot along the North County Trailway.
 This gives the hearty biker the option of doing a roughly 30 mile bike trip and then returning to your vehicle via the Metro North Railroad .
 This is how we were able to bike so much of the trail without having to backtrack.
 The route to the stations are on-road and include a couple of tough hills and thus are recommended for experienced bikers only.
 If you click on the individual stations, they have available both directions and maps.

 The Putnam County Trailway is one of four interconnected rail-trails on the former New York Central Railroad's Putnam Division line.
 This former railroad provided freight and passenger service from 1881 to 1958 between the Bronx and Putnam County.
 Starting from Van Cortlandt Park in the northwest Bronx, the Old Putnam Rail Trail travels north to the South County Trailway in Westchester County.
 When you cross Old Saw Mill River Rd the trail turns into the North County Trailway and continues north to Putnam County where it becomes the Putnam County Trailway.
-The Putnam County Trailway will soon connect (Bridge still under construction as of August 2018) to the Maybrook Trailway in Brewster.
+The Putnam County Trailway will soon connect (Bridge to be constructed over Brewster rail yards.
+Not under construction as of May 2021) to the Maybrook Trailway in Brewster.
 The Tarrytown Lakes Spur Trail travels west from the junction of the North & South County Trailways.

 The Putnam County Trailway is part of the Empire State Trail , which is a continuous 750-mile route spanning the state from New York City to Canada and Buffalo to Albany, creating the longest multi-use state trail in the nation.
 To the south it connects to the North County Trailway and to the north you continue along the Maybrook Trailway .

-Note; Heading south (left) the trail travels over Route 6 on an old RR trestle bridge before starting a slight climb through the woods.
+Heading South (left) the trail travels over Route 6 on an old RR trestle bridge before starting a slight climb through the woods.
 Levels off after about 3/4 miles.
 The trail currently ends at Putnam Ave after a mile.

 CLICK HERE FOR MAP